ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ```
 roslaunch pcl_tutorial plane_segmentation.launch
 ```
 The node will find the dominant plane in the point cloud and output markers for the centroid and the normal of the plane.
-It will also output the inliers of the plane as point cloud (/plane_segmentation/point_cloud_out)
+It will also output the inliers of the plane (/plane_segmentation/point_cloud_out) and the remainder of the scene (/plane_segmentation/point_cloud_out_2) as point cloud

 #### 3.2.
 Visualize the marker